 If you normally live in Northern Ireland, Scotland or Wales, your application for student finance will be dealt with by the authorities in your own region.

-We have a disability adviser dedicated to supporting you with any form of mental health concern or autistic spectrum disorder.
+We have two specialist advisers dedicated to supporting you with any form of mental health concern or autism.

 We can offer a confidential service which includes: